turbo-eth/create-turbo-eth/template/base/integrations/sprucekit/README.md

 ### Actions

-`siweLogin()`
+`spruceKitLogin()`
-Initiates the SIWE login process, creating and signing a SIWE message and then verifying it through a backend service.
+Initiates the SSX login process, creating and signing a SIWE message and then verifying it through a backend service.

-`siweLogout()`
+`spruceKitLogout()`
-Logs out the user by sending a request to the backend logout service.
+Finalize the SSX session and logs out the user by sending a request to the backend logout service.

-`siweMessage()`
-Creates a SIWE message to be signed by the user's Ethereum wallet, and returns this message along with its signature.

 ### Components